 Chemotherapy is a common option for cancer treatment because it’s effective at killing cancer cells throughout the body.
 But it may not be the best option depending on the type of cancer and other factors.

-At HealthPartners, we believe that cancer treatment should be personalized to a person’s unique needs and preferences.
+At HealthPartners, we believe that cancer care should be personalized to a person’s unique needs and preferences.
 If you’ve been diagnosed with cancer, we’ll discuss the benefits and drawbacks of all treatment options and answer all your questions, so you know what to expect.

 We use the latest research to provide the best treatments.
 And through clinical trials for cancer, we continue to uncover therapies and medications that provide people with the best outcomes.
 Talk to your oncologist if you’re interested in learning more about clinical trials.